Ticket To Ride Europe Board Game Review

 The board is sturdy and cards are tactile and the graphics beautifully drawn.
 The trains and stations are plastic and so are sturdy and well made.
 A list of the game contents are shown below.

 NOTE: Do be careful to buy your game from a respectable supplier as there are many counterfeit sellers.
-The product is definitely below par and you can usually notice as the board is clearly of poor quality.
+If falling for a counterfeit you will find the product is definitely below par.
+You can usually notice as the board is clearly of poor quality.
 I have seen a few bad reviews on Amazon due to this.
-You can buy it from Days of Wonder on Amazon here.
+You can buy it from Days of Wonder at Amazon here.

 How do you win Ticket to Ride Europe?